siwariraqi/MealPlan/README.md

 ### Important to notice:

-1. If you accidently pushed to the dev-branch or main branch, no worries :). you need to create PR and 3 approves. so low chance ruining the dev & main branches.
+1. If you accidentally push to the dev-branch or main branch, no worries! you will need three approvals before merging.
+This helps ensure that changes to the dev and main branches are carefully reviewed and reduces the chance of any accidental damage.

 ***Anyway please avoid pushing to main***